 Tea for colds is an easy herbal remedy to make in advance and have ready to call into service quickly.
 There’s no need to worry about time to infuse like in making tinctures and truly all that is needed here is the herbs, a jar, a cup, tea ball / strainer and boiling water.

-We often feel like we have to make extensive herbal preparations to get the most healing benefit and while there are definitely times for those things – there are plenty of times when a simple and time honored herbal tea can be just as effective if not as ‘glamorous’.
+We often feel like we have to make extensive herbal remedies to get the most healing benefit and while there are definitely times for those things – there are plenty of times when a simple and time honored cup of herbal tea can be just as effective if not as ‘glamorous’.

 Sweetening